AppGrid: TimeSeries View

 An Excel-like view that is ideal for viewing time series data

-Specifically, records are arranged in columns and attributes are displayed in rows.
+Specifically, in the time series view records are arranged in columns and attributes are displayed in rows.
 Usually, the records are ordered by a date field (ex: budget month) in ascending order.
 In a budget or forecast, the values for a given attribute (for example: heating costs) sometimes follow a seasonal trend.
 When we are looking at heating costs, we can clearly see the change in value over time as a result of the attribute being a row value.

-Companies who use Salesforce don't manage their budgets or forecasts in the Salesforce app, as it does not provide the same type of intuitive view as Excel or the like.
+Companies who use Salesforce don't manage their time series data in the Salesforce app, as it does not provide the same type of intuitive view as Excel or the like.
 Fortunately, AppGrid does provide this type of view and makes it very easy and fast to migrate this critical business data to Salesforce using our import wizard.

-The other challenge is related to creating new budgets or forecasts.
-Image a budget with 200 items.
-Creating a new budget using a list view would involve 200 transactions, and you would have no context to inform your choice of values when creating the record.
+The other challenge is related to creating new time-series data.
+Imagine a budget with 200 items.
+Creating a new budget using a Salesforce list view would involve 200 transactions, and you would have no context to inform your choice of values when creating each record.
 Very unintuitive and labor intensive.

 Budgets and forecasts are critical and sensitive enterprise data that should not be living in Excel documents.
 This data belongs in Salesforce with your other enterprise data.

-Let's take a tour of the TiimeSeries view features and provide a detailed understanding of how to use the app.
+Let's take a tour of the time series view features and provide a detailed understanding of how to use the app.

 Overview

-The timeSeries grid transposes AppGrid records…rows become columns and columns becomes rows.
-The order of the transposed rows is defined by the order the selected view columns.
+The timeSeries grid transposes AppGrid records…rows (records) become columns and columns become rows.
+The order of the transposed rows is defined by the order of the selected view columns.
 AppGrid will automatically sort the transposed columns by the selected transposed column.

 Selecting the transpose column

 You can choose what column is transposed by selecting a field from the transposed column dropdown in the toolbar.
+For time series data, usually we will want to select a date field but this is not required.
 The first row in the transposed data are the values for the transposed column.

 Adding records

 Click the add record button in the grid toolbar to create a new record.
 A form is displayed to enter the new record values.
+If adding a child relation record, the parentId lookup value will be automatically set.
+Any default values defined for the SObject will also be set.
 Once saved, the transposed data will be recomputed and the grid results updated.
+Note: the record will only be visible in the transposed grid if I meets the selected query criteria.

 Editing records

-Select a record to edit by clicking the column checkbox.
-Click the edit record button in the grid toolbar .
+Editing records can be done in-line or via a form.
+Click the edit button in the column header .
 A form is displayed to edit the record values.
 Once saved, the transposed data will be recomputed and the grid results updated.

 Deleting records